 Our only remaining nominal overseas investment is a 1% interest in an Indian trading company, Mahindra Water Utilities Limited.
 Due to our nominal holding, this company is not a subsidiary, joint venture or associate of the group.
-Our only source of income from this shareholding is dividend income.
-For 2021/22, we received £7,000 and this income will have been subject to Indian tax at above the UK rate.
+We received dividend income of £7,000 in the year and this income will have been subject to Indian tax at above the UK rate.
 The registered address of this entity is also the place of incorporation and profits are declared where the economic substance arises.